Serving all people by providing personalized health and wellness through exemplary care, education and research.

 If you smoke, break the smoking habit.
 Enroll in a stop-smoking program to improve your chances of success.
 You can also join a support group.
 Talk to your healthcare provider about nicotine replacement products or medicines to help you quit.

 Keep a record of your episodes of chest pain.
-Take these with you when you see your doctor.
+Take these with you when you see your healthcare provider.

-Take your medication exactly as directed.
+Take your medicines exactly as directed.
 Don’t skip doses.
+If you miss a dose, call your healthcare provider right away.

 Keep your nitroglycerin with you at all times.

-If you’re on nitroglycerin, don’t take medications used to treat impotence at all.
-These medications can react with nitroglycerin and cause your blood pressure to drop to a dangerous or even life-threatening level.
+If you’re on nitroglycerin, don’t take medicines used to treat erectile dysfunction (such as sildenafil) at all.
+These can react with nitroglycerin and cause your blood pressure to drop to a dangerous or even life-threatening level.

-If you use nitroglycerin to prevent angina attacks, follow your doctor’s instructions for your kind of nitroglycerin (pill, spray, or skin ointment).
+If you use nitroglycerin to prevent angina attacks, follow your healthcare provider’s instructions for your kind of nitroglycerin (pill, spray, or skin patch).

 If you use nitroglycerin to stop an angina attack, follow these steps:

 Sit down (you may become dizzy).

 Place 1 tablet under your tongue, or between your lip and gum, or between your cheek and gum.
 Let the tablet dissolve completely; do not chew or swallow the tablet.

 If you use a spray, then spray once on or under your tongue.
 Do not inhale.
 Close your mouth.
 Wait a few seconds before you swallow and don't rinse your mouth for 5 to 10 minutes.

 After taking 1 tablet or spraying once, continue sitting for 5 minutes.

-If the angina goes away completely, rest awhile and follow your doctor's orders about returning to your normal routine.
+If the angina goes away completely, rest awhile and follow your provider's orders about returning to your normal routine.

 If the chest pain or pressure continues, CALL 911 immediately.
 Do NOT delay.
 You may be having a heart attack (acute myocardial infarction, or AMI)!